kasenetz/hbcd-docs/docs/data_access/querytool.md

 #### Step 1: Login
 - When you open the application for the first time, you will be prompted to log in.
 - Select **LOGIN** and enter your Lasso username and password.
-- If you are already logged into the Pre-Release HBCD System on your browser, you may not be asked to enter your credentials again.
+- If you are already logged into the Pre-Release HBCD System on your browser (click **Globus** to proceed), you may not be asked to enter your credentials again.
-- You will be directed to the [Lasso portal](https://nbdc-hbcd-beta.lassoinformatics.com) in your web browser - click **Globus** to proceed.

 <img src="../images/querytool/dc_lasso.jpg" width="50%" height="auto" class="center">